Harvard LLM Personal Statement Part A: How to Find a Compelling Topic for a Legal Essay, With Examples

 2. Does the topic have to be academic or applied?
 What if I am a practitioner and haven’t written anything academic?

 If academic writing is preferred, it’ll be explicitly mentioned (see, eg, the Oxford prompt above).
 If not, both should be acceptable.
 When deciding what to write about, always come back to the purpose of the document.
-You are not being asked to submit it as a mere formality, just for the sake of it.
-You are being asked to demonstrate how you think and write.
+You are not being asked to submit it as a mere formality, just for the sake of it; you are being asked to demonstrate how you think and write.
 Choose what showcases your skills the best.

 3. Should the legal essay reflect my primary academic or professional focus?
 For instance, if I am a real estate lawyer, should I write about real estate law?

-4. Should I follow the trends and write about what’s hot?
+4. Should I follow the trends and write about what’s 'hot'?
 Everybody seems to be writing about the AI, legal tech, or climate change.
 Should I do that as well?

 First, if you do otherwise, your nervous system will be taxed trying to squeeze out of you a decent analysis of something you don’t like.
 You’ll probably have nothing to say about it, it’s going to feel forced, and the admissions committee will see it.
-Second, you’ll be competing against people who are actually interested in these topics and understand the field.
-It’s a lose-lose situation for you.

 Additional criteria for choosing a topic

 Example 1: A friend of mine wrote his HLS essay about the Prevention of Electronic Crimes Act passed in Pakistan in 2016.
-It was adopted the year he applied, and in his words, the Act ‘caused public outcry due to certain provisions that were ostensibly overbroad and appeared to enable the censorship of free speech’.
+It was adopted the year he applied, and in his words, the Act ‘caused public outcry due to certain provisions that were ostensibly overbroad and appeared to enable the censorship of free speech.’
 It therefore concerned a current legal problem facing a particular country.

 Example 2: Another friend of mine wrote about a famous case in Canada concerning the authority of border agents to search travelers’ cell phones.
 The case was recent at the time of his application and widely publicized, thus satisfying the criterion of currency.

-When you answer this question, go through the same process as you did with your previous writing projects.
+When answering this question, go through the same process as you did with your previous writing projects.
 Make a list of all legal issues you could potentially write about that meet the criteria of your prompt.
+Then evaluate them, considering the following parameters:

 • Is this topic personally compelling to you?